modyo/modyo-docs/docs/en/platform/README.md

 ### Compatible browsers

 Modyo in its latest version supports Google Chrome, Firefox, Opera and Microsoft Edge in their most recent versions.
-If you have pending updates, we recommend that you upgrade your browser
+If you have pending updates, we recommend that you upgrade your browser.